DC Thomson: Brightsolid

 Brightsolid is a data centre and cloud-based hosting company based in Dundee that DC Thomson established in 1995 as Scotland Online.
 It became Brightsolid in 2008, organised into two divisions: Brightsolid Online Publishing (BSOP) and Brightsolid Online Technology (BSOT).
 The two divisions were split into separate businesses in October 2013, and Brightsolid Online Publishing was renamed DC Thomson Family History, with Annelies van den Belt as chief executive.

 Findmypast

 Findmypast Limited (formerly DC Thomson Family History, until 2015) owns a variety of large genealogy sites worldwide, including Findmypast, Genes Reunited and Mocavo.
 The company had contracts to digitise archives for the Imperial War Museum and the British Library, where it was making the British Newspaper Archive searchable.

 Former

+Pure Radio

+In October 2019, DC Thomson Media announced Pure Radio, a new station aimed at central Scotland.
+It featured former Heart Scotland presenters Robin Galloway, Lynne Hoggan and Paul Harper. and launched on 27 November.

+Pure Radio announced its closure on 12 September 2023 with Galloway noting that the station "didn’t quite reach the listener numbers and revenue that we'd expected".